spatie/sheets/README.md

 Sheets::collection('posts')->get('hello-world');
 ```

 A `Sheet` instance is very similar to an Eloquent model.
 It holds an array of attributes that are exposed as properties.
-By default it will contain the path as a `slug` field, all front matter data, and a `contents` field containing an html representation of the contained markdown.
+By default it will contain the path as a `slug` field, all front matter data, and a `contents` field containing an HTML representation of the contained Markdown.

 ```php
 $sheet = Sheets::collection('posts')->get('hello-world');